-The Group has recorded a revenue of RM6.4 billion and a profit before tax of RM596.7 million compared to RM6.3 billion and RM492.5 million respectively for the preceding year.
-Automotive and Plantation segments led the contribution by 74% and 10% of the consolidated revenue respectively.
+The Group has recorded a revenue of RM5.2 billion and a profit before tax of RM458.9 million for the financial year ended 31 December 2019 compared to a revenue of RM6.4 billion and a profit before tax of RM596.7 million for the preceding year.
+Automotive and Plantation segments led the contribution by 70% and 10% to the consolidated revenue respectively.

-The net tangible assets per share of the Group increased from RM10.28 to RM10.59, primarily due to the strengthening of stockholders' funds.
+The net assets per stock of the Group increased from RM10.59 to RM10.75, primarily due to the strengthening of stockholders' funds.